Design is not art but it can be artistic.

 CLICK is a light sectional seating system by Estudio Sancal.
 Sancal’s first “flat-pack” sofa reduces the environmental impact from transport and it’s easy assembling.
 It’s comfortable for home and robust for contract projects.

 ROLL chair by MUT is the singular design that the Valencian studio introduced on their “A la Fresca” exhibition during the latest Das Haus.
-This project was inspired by the idea of a deconstructed house, so empty that it has no rooms or furniture, but it transmits life; the chairs are so light that they don’t seem to be there, and at the same time they have a strong presence.
 They are chairs that look like something else, says Alberto, who was inspired by the leg presses that can be found in a gym.

 DIWAN is a contemporary divan by PerezOchando.
 The range includes a chaise longue, as well as modular benches and an original armchair.